 Nathan for You: The experimental comedy's 10 best (worst?) business ideas

-In order to honor everyone’s favorite graduate from one of Canada’s top business schools (who got really good grades), we’re taking our own look back at Nathan for You’s first three seasons and ranking his 10 most ambitious, ridiculous, magnificent stunts.
+In order to honor everyone's favorite graduate from one of Canada's top business schools (who got really good grades), we're taking our own look back at Nathan for You's best highlights and ranking his 10 most ambitious, ridiculous, and magnificent stunts.

 It is impossible to hear Nathan Fielder say "poo" without giggling.
 This cannot be true for just me.
 And if laughing at poo-flavored frozen yogurt is wrong, then I don't want to be right.

 This episode embodies the "is this just dumb enough to work, or is it just dumb?" crux at the core of every good Nathan for You idea, but it became a bona fide publicity phenomena in the real world as well.
 Was it an art installation?
 Was it Banksy?
 Was it idiotic, or was it genius?
 Turns out, neither.
 Or both.
 It was Nathan for You.